Explain the New NFL overtime rules for Regular Season Schedule 2025

 There have been five overtime playoff games in the last five seasons.
 That track record means one postseason game could take more than 60 minutes to decide.

-The 2024 season featured 16 games that required overtime, compared to 20 during the 2022 season.
+Last Year: In 2024 season featured 16 games that required overtime, compared to 20 during the 2022 season.
 Since the NFL added an overtime period in 1974 to resolve regular season games that end regulation time with a tie score, 647 games (1974–2022) have been decided in overtime.

 As with many NFL rules, the rules governing overtime have evolved over time.